glozanoa/adas/README.md

 # Algorithms
-C++ Algortihms and Data Structures for CC232
+C++ Algortihms and Data Structures for `CC232`.

+Almost all algorithms use iterators and the defined data structures are templates, so you can use each algorithm in a variety of objects.

 # Usage
-There are several examples that show you how you can use defined data structure templates and algorithms.
+There are several examples that show you how you can use develped algorithms and  data structures.

 * To compile all examples:
 ```bash